Public pessimism on the economy hits a new high, CNBC survey shows

 - A record 69% of the public holds negative views about the economy both now and in the future, according to the latest CNBC All-America Economic Survey.

-- President Joe Biden's approval rating fell by 2 percentage points to 39% and his disapproval rating rose by a point to 55% compared to the November survey.
+- President Joe Biden's approval rating fell by 2 percentage points to 39% and his disapproval rating rose by a point to 55% compared with the November survey.

 - Just 24% say now is a good time to invest in stocks, also the lowest reading in the survey's 17-year history.

-Note: Correction: Pessimism on the economy has hit a new high.
-An earlier headline was incorrect.